Disclosure (1994 film): Critical reception

 Some critics described the characters as flat and lacking dimension.
 The Washington Posts Desson Thomson felt that the script left out key sections of the novel.
 Others noted Meredith's motives went unexplored, with some opining Moore is stuck playing a thankless femme fatale role.
 The Los Angeles Times Kenneth Turan said while the film is "adequately entertaining", it lacks a "creative passion."
 He added "screenwriter Attanasio, who dealt thoughtfully with ethical dilemmas in Quiz Show, works in a more limited moral palette in Disclosure, where questions of who is right and who is wrong are plainly obvious.
 The idea that sexual harassment is about power, not sex, and that a woman in power can potentially misbehave just like a man may be news to certain segments of the population, but they are not news enough to light a much-needed fire under this production."
 The climactic virtual reality scene has since been singled out for its datedness and "silliness".

 Critics claimed that the movie was about the male cultural fear of feminism and powerful women in the workplace.
 Some critics expressed their disappointment that though the film purported to be about sexual harassment, the topic is merely used as a plot device as part of a broader corporate thriller story.
 In the Chicago Tribune, Michael Wilmington wrote: "there's a fairy tale quality about Crichton's resolution.
 Supposedly Disclosure is about sexual harassment as a universal problem.
 But, on a deeper level, it's probably about the fear of men in the modern corporate world that women have them at a disadvantage.
 It suggests that a really evil, conscienceless-and sexy-woman can manipulate that changed climate to destroy a decent but non-political man (because she'll be believed when he won't)."

 The supporting cast, particularly Roma Maffia and Donald Sutherland, received positive reviews.
 Commendation was also given to the film's production design, particularly the DigiCom offices.

 The film has an approval rating of 59% on Rotten Tomatoes based on 63 reviews.
+The site's consensus states: "While entertaining and fitfully provocative, Disclosure ultimately trades narrative depth for glossy cynicism and superficial treatment of its serious themes."
+Metacritic, which uses a weighted average, assigned the a score of 58 out of 100, based on 19 critics, indicating "mixed or average" reviews.